Hardweb - Making websites work Webmaster Thatcher David

-The companies whose logo's appear below operate the most used search engines.
+The companies whose logo's appear below are the list of search engines that used to compete in the market.

 Judging a search engine is easily done.
 Does it work?